-NOTE: Attach your payment to your return.
+- NOTE: Attach your payment to your return.
+Please do not - use tape.
 Please do not send cash.

 Make your check payable to Arizona Department of Revenue.
 Write your social security number on the front of your check or money order.
 Attach your check or money order to your return where shown.
+Please do not use tape to attach your check or money order to your return.